simonmichael/hledger/MANUAL.md

 `[DATE=DATE2]` or `[=DATE2]` in a posting comment) is also supported, as an alternate spelling of the date and date2 tags.

+Note: if you do use either of these forms, be sure to give them a valid DATE or you'll get a parse error, eg an empty `date:` tag is not allowed.

 #### Accounts

 Account names typically have several parts separated by a full colon, from